 IoT trends for 2020 are here, making it clear what we can expect from the technology.
 With further development comes implementing cutting-edge solutions, further user adoption, and data management.

 Is the Internet of Things (IoT) everywhere?
 From smart homes, offices and even cities, to manufacturing, logistics and healthcare, the IoT devices certainly prove to be inevitable.

-According to, we can expect a steady growth of IoT devices in the upcoming years, followed by the growing market value and data usage.
+According to the International Data Corporation (IDC) forecast, we can expect a steady growth of IoT devices in the upcoming years, followed by the growing market value and data usage.
 What this entails is how it will affect industries and users, as IoT finally takes off on a bigger scale.

 Here, I’m about to focus on seven IoT trends to watch in 2020, that will matter most.